 Gyantse Horse Racing Festival

-Gyantse is a beautiful place located in the south of Tibet with an altitude of 4,000 meters on average.
+Gyantse is a beautiful place located in the south of Tibet, with an average altitude of 4,000 meters.
 Gyantse means “the peak of victory ” in Tibetan and it lies among the mountains.
-Many ancient customs last for hundreds of years and the locals live a traditional life there.
-There are so many festivals handed down in the ancient town and the Gyantse Damar Festival(also known as Gyantse Horse Race Festival) is the most famous one.
-Originating from the 15th century, the annual athletic competition takes place in the 4th month of the Tibetan calendar in the past.
-But now, the Damar Festival is mostly held on July 20 during the slack season, and the festival usually takes 5-7 days.
-Various content is included in the Gyantse Horse Racing Festival such as archery, wrestling, Tibetan Opera, yak racking, and divine rituals taking place there.
-Also, there is an attractive trading market where you can pick some specialty of Tibet and have a picnic where you can enjoy a good time with hospitable local Tibetans.
+Many ancient customs have lasted for hundreds of years, and the locals live a traditional life there.
+There are so many festivals held in ancient towns, and the Gyantse Damar Festival is the most famous one.
+Darma means horse racing and archery in the Tibetan language.
+Originating from the 15th century, the annual athletic competition takes place in the 4th month of the Tibetan calendar, from the 10th to the 28th.
+But now, the Damar Festival is mostly held around August during the slack season, and the festival usually takes 5-7 days.
+Various content is included in the Gyantse Horse Racing Festival, such as archery, wrestling, Tibetan Opera, yak racing, and divine rituals taking place there.
+Also, there is an attractive trading market where you can pick up some specialty items from Tibet and have a picnic where you can enjoy a good time with hospitable local Tibetans.

 Tourist Attractions in Gyantse

 The Kumbum Stupa is one of the most special temples all over the world.
 Erected in 1418-1427, the masterpiece is built with 9-story temples piled up like a pyramid.
-It’s designed to be a mandala which is a model of the cosmos in Buddhism.
+It’s designed to be a mandala, which is a model of the cosmos in Buddhism.
 It’s considered that monks could be enlightened when they practice Dharma there.
-With a great number of artworks, The Kumbum Stupa could be one of the most standout places in Tibet.
+With a great number of artworks, the Kumbum Stupa could be one of the most standout places in Tibet.

 History